 - In fatal attacks, damages for wrongful death

 The actual economic losses alone can be staggering, as treatments may include plastic surgeries and ongoing care.
 As an innocent victim, you should not have to shoulder this burden on your own.

 Our Atlanta Dog Bite Lawyers Can Help You

 A dog bite or attack is a traumatic experience.
 You have to cope with physical and mental trauma.
-The last thing you need is to add to your stress by worrying about how you will pay for your losses.
-At The Millar Law Firm, we take care of your legal rights so you can take care of your other needs.
+Therefore, the last thing you need is more stress.
+Let us recover your medical bills and losses, pain and suffering and trauma.
+At The Millar Law Firm, we take care of your legal rights so you can focus on other things.

-We are ready to take on your case and seek the compensation that you deserve.
+Our law firm has been helping Atlanta, Georgia dog and animal attack victims receive fair compensation since 1993.
+Rest assured, our lawyers are ready to take on your case and seek the fair settlement that you deserve.
 We don’t charge you for our legal services unless we recover money your case.